Six-Step Process to Probate Success

 Step 2 – Prepare Probate Letters

-After obtaining probate leads, the next step is to prepare the probate letters.
+After obtaining leads, the next step for successful probate real estate investing is to prepare the probate letters.
 Brandon accomplishes this by mail merging the documents together.
 For example, if he pulled 10 probate records, he will put them in an Excel spreadsheet with three columns – one for the addresses, personal representatives, and the decedent – and mail merge those into his standard probate letter.
 Following this method allows you to quickly create the letters while minimizing the manual labor required.

 Step 3 – Probate Letter Messaging

 Brandon’s standard probate letter reads, “Hi.
 My name is Brandon.
 I recently understood that you’ve initiated a probate record with the (insert County) at the address of (insert address).
 I offer my condolences and I am deeply sorry for your loss.
 I’d love to talk to you and help you clear this up with lower holding costs than you are already being charged.”